TayConn/jobhuntbot/README.md

 ## Server Onboarding & Verification

-- How to configure GUIDE_CHANNEL_ID
+- 1. Create a “guide” channel for onboarding.
+This channel will be used for the bot’s terms message and user verification.
-- How to set up the 'verified' role and permissions
+- 2. Set up the verified role in your server.
+- 3. Only users with the verified role should be able to see and participate in main channels.
-- How to restrict @everyone to only see the guide channel
+- 4. The @everyone role should only have access to the guide channel.
+- 5. Set GUIDE_CHANNEL_ID in your .env file to the guide channel’s ID.
-- How to run !postterms to post the onboarding message
+- 6. Run !postterms in the server to post the onboarding message with rules and the ✅ reaction.
-- How users get verified by reacting with ✅
-- What happens after verification (access to main channels, DM welcome)
-- Any troubleshooting tips for permissions/roles
+- 7. Users must react with ✅ to the onboarding message to get the verified role and access the main channels.
+- 8. Admins can use !postguide to post the guide embed to the guide channel at any time.